gusper/gusper.github.io/content/software/searchswap/index.md

 <img src="searchswap-open.png" width="50%" alt="SearchSwap icon on the browser's toolbar">
 {{</rawhtml>}}

-I also added an Options page that allows users to add, delete, and modify (a bit clunky now but will improve later) their list of sites.
+I also added an Options page that allows users to add, delete, and modify (admittedly, a bit clunky now but will improve later) their list of sites.

 {{<rawhtml>}}
 <img src="edge2.png" width="60%" alt="SearchSwap icon on the browser's toolbar">